Ethan-W-Cox/Recipe-App/README.md

 **Your AI-powered recipe assistant for hassle-free cooking.**

 ## Project Description
-This app allows the user to provide a URL to a recipe.
-This recipe will then be parsed to remove any unnecessary content that is often contained in online recipes and return just the ingredients and instructions.
-The user can then type or speak any question they may have about the recipe and the answer will be spoken back to them.
-This response is powered by OpenAI's speech-to-text, text-to-speech, and 4o APIs.
-This app streamlines the process of deciphering an online recipe page and provides helpful advice and answers during the cooking process, making you the Chef de Cuisine of your kitchen.
+YesChef simplifies your cooking experience by parsing online recipes, answering your questions, and setting timers for you - all hands-free.
+Users provide a URL to a recipe.
+This recipe is then parsed to remove any unnecessary content that is often contained in online recipes and return only the ingredients and instructions.
+The user can then type or speak any question about the recipe and the answer will be spoken back to them.
+This response is powered by OpenAI's speech-to-text, text-to-speech, and 4o models.
+YesChef streamlines the process of deciphering an online recipe page and provides helpful advice and answers during the cooking process, making you the Chef de Cuisine of your kitchen.

 ## Key Features
 1. **Recipe Parsing** Extracts and formats only the essential ingredients and instructions from online recipes.